glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 BigInt values are always encoded as JSON strings for both inputs and outputs across all endpoints.

-## Competition Visualizer
+## Rewards Visualizer

-The competition visualizer is a visualizer that is served by the server at index.html.
+The rewards visualizer is a visualizer that is served by the server at index.html.
 The source code for the visualizer is stored at `/src/web/`

 The visualizer is implemented in pure javascript/html/css - there are no dependencies, including no dependencies on node or typescript.

-The visualizer is a frontend that allows the user to design a rewards competition, then run the rewards simulation, then visually introspect all of the output.
-The visualizer only supports visualizing one competition, and the asset for that competition is GLW tokens.
+The visualizer is a frontend that allows the user to design a set of rewards competitions (including using preloads), then run the rewards simulation, then visually explore all of the output.
+The default competition is a competition for the "simulation" region that uses the "glw" asset, but multiple competitions are supported.

 The page is split horizontally.
-The top portion of the page contains the "input designer", which allows the user to add farms to the competition, and the bottom portion of the page contains the output visualization.
+The top portion of the page contains the "input designer", which allows the user to add competitions and also add solar farms to each competition, and the bottom portion of the page contains the output visualization.
 The output visualization has two views that the user can switch between, one view is a per-week visualization, and one view is a per-farm visualization.

+In the output visualization, the user can switch between competitions, showing one competition at a time.

 ### The Input Designer

+The input designer allows the user to select a competition, and then view and modify the farms in that competition.
+Clicking on the 'Add Competition' button will pop up a modal that allows the user to configure the `regionId` and `assetId` for the competition.

+This readme uses $ASSET to indicate a place where the asset ticker should be used, and the asset ticker is always an all-caps version of the assetId.
+For example, if the assetId is "glw", then $ASSET is GLW.

 Each farm is its own visual card, and the user can configure the following values for the farm: